 Even if our deceased loved ones didn’t specify their wishes for their funerals, we should know them well enough to be able to give them a funeral that will honor and respect them.
 Not having a preplanned funeral, where instructions are given for exactly what the deceased wants and doesn’t want for their funeral, is one of the biggest stressors within families as they are planning the funeral.

 To counteract this stressor, our family members should come together before anyone goes to the funeral home and agree that everyone has input, but one person (preferably the executor of the deceased’s estate) makes the final decision about funeral plans.
 It’s important to say that agreeing to disagree with something doesn’t change the love we share as family members.

 It’s also important, to help cope with funeral stress, that our families agree to take timeouts if things get too heated.
 Taking short breaks and leaving the room (preferably to go outside alone and get a little exercise and quiet time to calm down) is a great way to relieve intense situations that are very likely to develop as our families plan funerals.

 After the funeral, the executor can alleviate some of the stress of handling the estate by dividing non-legal tasks among immediate family members to take care of, so that one person isn’t doing all the work by themselves.
 For example, we can assign one family member to take care of handling all our deceased loved one’s digital accounts that are not financial accounts (the executor should take care of these).

-For additional information about easing funeral stress at funeral homes in Mount Vernon, WA, our compassionate and experienced team at Moles Farewell Tributes & Cremations – Bayview Chapel is here to help.
+For additional information about easing funeral stress at funeral homes, our compassionate and experienced team at Moles Farewell Tributes & Cremations – Bayview Chapel is here to help.
+We also serve the areas of Bellingham, Ferndale and Mount Vernon, WA.
 You can visit our funeral home at 2465 Lakeway Dr., Bellingham, WA 98229 or you can call us today at (360) 733-0510.